EasyGithDev/PHPOpenAI/README.md

 </VirtualHost>
 ```

-And then restart the service
+And then restart the service.

+Now, you can use the environment variable by calling the `getenv()` function of PHP.

 ```php
 <?php